Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/light_dimmable/read_me.txt

 Instructions
 ------------
 To demonstrate the app, work through the following steps.
-1. Build and download the application to the Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
+1. Build and download the application to the WICED Kit.
-2. Build and download a controlling application such as BLE Mesh Dimmer to another Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
+2. Build and download a controlling application such as BLE Mesh Dimmer to WICED Kit
 3. Use Mesh Client or Mesh Client Control to provision the LightDimmable node as light bulb and the Dimmer node as dimmer.
 (Note: Mesh Client Control requires an additional board that must be programmed with provision client app.
 Please refer to Mesh Client and Mesh Client Control user guides